gnuworldman/verschemes/docs/purpose.rst

 The most common version identifiers are simply an ordered set of integers separated by dots.
-The default implementation in the `Version <versioning.Version>` class provides this common use case with any number of segments.
+The default implementation in the `Version <verschemes.Version>` class provides this common use case with any number of segments.
 To create an instance of "version 1.4.2", one can write ``Version(1, 4, 2)`` or ``Version('1.4.2')``
-(after ``from versioning import Version``, of course).
+(after ``from verschemes import Version``, of course).

 Some version schemes are more involved and require using subclasses of `Version` to represent them.
 Each subclass of `Version` represents a specific version scheme, whereas each instance of a `Version` subclass represents a specific version that follows the class's scheme.

-There are several version schemes implemented in the versioning library, and more are sure to be added (submissions are welcome).
+There are several version schemes implemented in the verschemes library, and more are sure to be added (submissions are welcome).
 These implementations also work as examples for those wishing to subclass `Version` for their own (or another's) version scheme.